even4void/aliquote/content/post/texing-in-vim.md

 categories: ["2022"]
 ---

 I rarely have to write $\LaTeX$ these days.
 I usually let Pandoc do the harder stuff, and simply write my plain text documents using Org or Markdown markup language.
-I used to rely on $\LaTeX$ in the case of R+Sweave/knitr report, but I rarely have to write statistical report these days.
+I used to rely on $\LaTeX$ in the case of R+Sweave/knitr reports, but I rarely have to write any statistical report these days.
 However, I may happen to write [plain $\TeX$](/post/latex-beamer-21-century/) or edit $\LaTeX$ documents, in which case I appreciate a solid workflow to edit, compile and keep my text in sync with the PDF renderer.

 Under Emacs I had everything I needed thanks to Auctex and Pandoc, but under Vim I used the bare minimum so far, that is native syntax highlighting and Vim motion.
 I don't use snippets but I have a set of `iabbrev` that alleviates the need to write cumbersome and recurrent $\LaTeX$ expressions: